rdehaan/jaggpy/README.md

 - `v, j`: The number of voters `v` followed by the number of distinct judgment sets `j`.
 - `J, Label_1;...;Label_n`: The number of times this judgment set occurs followed by the labels of the accepted formulas.
 The formulas should be separated by a semicolon.
 Issues that are not accepted are rejected.

+By starting a line with a "#" the line will be ignored in the reading of the file.
+Blank lines will also be ignored.

 An example of the format of a `.jagg` file is:
 ```
 x1, x2, x3
 4

+# The issues
 1, x1
 2, x2
 3, x3
 4, ( ~x1 & x2 ) -> x3

+# The constraints are the same
 In, ( x1 | ~x1 )
 Out, ( x1 | ~x1 )

+# We 8 voters and 3 different judgment sets
 8, 3
 3, 2;3;4
 2, 1;2;4